-(Special to the "News."
-Ogden, Aug.
-31 .- The Utah Sta

 (Special to the "News.")

+(Special to the "News.")
 Ogden, Aug.
-31.-The Utah Statl-cultural college, at Logan. will n present a course for the instruct forest rangers this year.
-This e will cover a period of 10 weeks, ining early in January.
-It is ed that the work will be in charge -uty Supervisor J. E. Rothery, ee Cache national forest, who was in s of this work last year.
-The forest service district off Ogden will co-operate with the A-tural college to the fullest ext making this course a success, gres-being taken to make the work as ough and complete as possible.
-T end special lectures will be de by the representatives of the v offices at Ogden.
-While courses in theoretical for will be given careful attention, the est stress will be put upon in tion along practical lines, such a veying, estimating timber, ma road and trail making, office re camp practise and packing, and the will put into actual practise under conditions the theories and prin-taught in the lectures.
-In order that each forest in d four may benefit from this course supervisor will be allowed to deta member of his permanent. force to the course at Logan. gation of the killing in Kan Su province last June of Hazrahali, an Indian surveyor attached to, the meteorological expedition under Lieut.
-F. S. Clark, a former officer of the United States army.
-Henry P. Fletcher, the Amer-ican charge d'affaires, concurred in the British demand.
-China gives as company of Idano Falls to build ervoir east of town having a cal of not less than 69,000 gailons, an an eight-inch main to town with miles of the two-inch galvanized pipe, and install all the need valves, hydrants, etc for a water system.
-The work is not to exceed 600, and will be completed in on days 90 days
+31.-The Utah State Agri-cultural college, at Logan. will again present a course for the instruction of forest rangers this year.
+This course will cover a period of 10 weeks, begin-ning early in January.
+It is expected that the work will be in charge of Dep-uty Supervisor J. E. Rothery, of the Cache national forest, who was in charge of this work last year.
+The forest service district office at Ogden will co-operate with the Agricul-tural college to the fullest extent in making this course a success, great care being taken to make the work as thor-ough and complete as possible.
+To this offices at Ogden.
+While courses in theoretical forestry will be given careful attention, the great-tion along practical lines, such as sur-veying, estimating timber, mapping, road and trall making, office routine, camp practise and packing, and the men will put into actual practise under field conditions the theorets and principles in order that each forest in district four may benefit from this course, each supervisor will be allowed to detail one member of his permanent force to attend the course at Logan.

+go unpunished.

-SHELLEY TO HAVE WAT
+SHELLEY TO HAVE WATER.